mircealungu/mircea/thoughtstream.md

 feb 14

-somebody should do a series of empirical studies on "*the law of leaky abstractions*" -- e.g., in projects that use ORM, how often can one see the underlying database coming through; in projects that use terraform, how often do they have to use the strange ad-hoc provisioners that allow them to fall through in
+Somebody should do a series of empirical studies on "*the law of leaky abstractions*" -- e.g., in projects that use ORM, how often can one see the underlying database coming through; in projects that use terraform, how often do they have to use the strange ad-hoc provisioners that allow them to fall through in

 another law that somebody should formulate: any "proxy"-like service, e.g. one that promises to interface to many similar ones (e.g. vagrant, sqlalchemy, xamarin), etc. is bound to evolve much faster than any of the individual ones. from that POV, if one wants to be more sustainable, it would make sense to learn a stable technology and use that rather than use the abstraction. a way to quantify this would be to look at how often did SQL change over the duration in which SQLAlchemy, or other ORMs